 Fermilab requires large amounts of non-contact cooling water that is circulated through various surface water bodies to dissipate heat.
 Fermilab's site-specific NPDES permit authorizes the treatment of the Industrial Cooling Water system (ICW) and the discharge of commingled cooling water and storm water runoff to surface waters through outfalls to Kress, Indian and Ferry Creeks.
 The outfalls are points that designate the location at which cooling water becomes Waters of the State.

 A Storm Water Pollution Prevention Plan required by this NPDES permit covers storm water discharges into cooling waters from designated Solid Waste Management Units (SWMUs), industrial activity areas, and services support areas.
 (Also see Section 7.12 National Pollutant Discharge Elimination System.)
+An inspection report was completed in March and filed with the IEPA.

-In 2017, Fermilab contracted a state-licensed applicator to treat a limited number of ponds for algae and pond weeds by applying herbicide.
-An ongoing zebra mussel infestation of the ICW system pipes and pumping infrastructure was managed by using a continuous feed of NaClO (sodium hypochlorite) solution at the Casey's Pond intake to the ICW system.
-Two new pumping stations came online in 2017 at Swan Lake and Andy's Pond to make the ICW system run more efficiently.
-In addition, a de-chlorination system was installed and feeds sodium bisulfite before ICW water leaves the site towards Kress Creek.
+In 2018, Fermilab contracted a state-licensed applicator to treat a limited number of ponds with aquatic herbicide to minimize plant growth.
+Additionally, an ongoing zebra mussel infestation occurring in the ICW system infrastructure was managed using a continuous feed of sodium hypochlorite solution at the Casey's Pond pumphouse.